top of page

 Can you tell us about a specific piece of your artwork that holds particular significance to you, and what inspired its creation?

-This is the image of a ghostly hand holding a candle I drew back in 2015.
-Before that I primarily worked with graphite, but I really wanted to create something close to engraving.
-So, this time I used ink and the result was this work of art.
-This drawing was the first where everything came together - the atmosphere, the mystery, the engraving-like lines.
-I think it was inspired by Jane Eyre book and its gloomy atmosphere.
-I imagined Jane wandering the corridors of Thornfield Hall holding a candle in her hand, and that's what I tried to picture.
+One piece that stands out is a drawing of a ghostly hand holding a candle, created in 2015.
+Before that, I primarily worked with graphite.
+I wanted to create something closer to engraving, so I used ink for this piece.
+It was the first time everything came together—the atmosphere, the mystery, and the engraving-like lines.
+I drew inspiration from Jane Eyre, particularly its gloomy atmosphere.
+I imagined Jane wandering the corridors of Thornfield Hall, holding a candle, and that’s what I aimed to depict.

 How do you navigate the balance between staying true to your artistic vision and experimenting with new techniques or styles?

-It's quite challenging for me, because there is some expectation from my viewers who prefer my ink gloomy works.
-And I love experiment with colour these days, and sometimes even with children illustration.
-I try to marry black and white with colour, adding watercolour or gouache elements to ink or graphite works.
-Thus, slowly, both me and my audience get used to small splashes of colour and new experiments.
+Navigating this balance can be quite challenging.
+There are expectations from my viewers who prefer my ink, gloomy works.
+However, I love experimenting with colour these days, even delving into children's illustration.
+I try to marry black and white with colour, adding watercolour or gouache elements to my ink or graphite works.
+This way, both my audience and I gradually adapt to small splashes of colour and new experiments.

 I try to marry black and white with colour, adding watercolour or gouache elements to ink or graphite works.
 Thus, slowly, both me and my audience get used to small splashes of colour and new experiments.